History of Rochester, New York: Abolition movement

+Douglass delivered his fiery speech "The Meaning of July Fourth to the Negro" at a meeting organized by the Rochester Ladies Antislavery Association at Corinthian Hall, Rochester, on July 5, 1852.
+In 1857, Susan B. Anthony and William Lloyd Garrison spoke at an abolition meeting.
+In October, 1858, William H. Seward, a leading opponent of slavery, delivered a speech to an overflowing Republican crowd in Corinthian Hall.
+He argued that the political and economic systems of North and South were incompatible, famously saying that the "irrepressible conflict" between the two systems would eventually result in the nation becoming "either entirely a slave-holding nation, or entirely a free-labor nation."

 The Underground Railroad

 In the years leading up to the Civil War, numerous locations in the Rochester area were used as safe houses to shelter fugitive slaves before they were placed on board boats (often on the Genesee River) for transport to Canada.
 The route was part of the famous Underground Railroad.
 Other "stations" were located in the areas surrounding Rochester, including Brighton, Pittsford, Mendon, and Webster.
 A station in North Chili, just west of Rochester, run by abolitionist Methodists was an important site in the formation of the Free Methodist Church, which was formed in 1860.
 The denomination's first college, Roberts Wesleyan College, was built on the site.

 One contemporary described the Frederick Douglass homes as "a labyrinth of secret panels and closets, where he secreted the poor human wretches from the man hunters and the blood-hounds, who were usually not far behind."